 Reviews by Digital Camera-HQ Users

-Sony's Latest Innovation in the Digital Camera Field
+Sony's Latest Innovation in the Digital Camera Realm

 In September 2012, Sony announced the release of its latest camera, the Cybershot DSC-RX1.
-According to Sony, this is the first full-frame compact digital camera available.
+This is the world's first full-frame compact digital camera, according to Sony.
 A 24.3 megapixel full-frame sensor attached to a capable 35mm f2 lens makes this camera very desirable.
-This pocketable combination produces professional-quality photos in a small package that fits in your pocket ensure the popularity of this camera.
+Being able to produce professional quality photos in a small package that fits in your pocket ensure the popularity of this camera.

-* Sony Cybershot HX30V: For high quality video and photos in a package that's compact, but versatile, and great for consumers that love travelling, this is a great Sony digital camera.
-A GPS tracker, full HD video capture and extremely fast continuous burst mode make this 18.2 megapixel camera one that is heavy on extras.
-It's sought after for its fast performance as well. * Sony Cybershot HX200V: Its fast burst mode and extremely large 35x optical zoom has resulted in this camera being rated as one of Sony's best digital cameras by consumers.
-The lack of RAW capture makes it quite apparent that Sony is intending this camera for a market that's more amateur than a lot of the competition.
-Sony digital camera reviews rate the HX200's image quality as good to excellent, with the video quality being one of the the finest on the market.
+* Sony Cybershot HX30V: For excellent video and photos in a package that's compact, yet versatile, and great for people that love travelling, this is a great Sony digital camera.
+A GPS tracker, full HD video capture, and an extremely fast continuous burst mode make this 18.2 megapixel camera one that is heavy on extras.
+It's sought after for its fast performance as well. * Sony Cybershot HX200V: Its fast burst mode and very large 35x optical zoom has resulted in this model being rated as one of Sony's best digital cameras by consumers.
+The lack of RAW capture makes it obvious that Sony is aiming the camera at a market that's more amateur than some of the competition.
+Sony digital camera reviews rate the HX200's image quality as good to excellent, and video quality is one of the the finest on the market.

 Reviews for most Sony cameras can be found on this site.
 They have a broad product line of digital cameras suitable for photographers of any skill level.
 You will be totally happy with the end result regardless of which Sony digital camera you decide on.